 Joohi Jimenez-Shahed, M.D.

-- She is the recipient of a research grant from the Michael J. Fox Foundation to serve as the Co-Principle Investigator of a nation-wide registry of Parkinson’s patients undergoing deep brain stimulation (DBS).
+- She is the recipient of a research grant from the Michael J. Fox Foundation to serve as the co-principle investigator of a nation-wide registry of Parkinson’s patients undergoing deep brain stimulation.

 - Dr. Jimenez-Shahed was recognized by the American Academy of Neurology for completing a “women in Neurology” leadership program.